Lalamusa: Transport

-This city is connected through the Grand Trunk Road (National Highway 5) which allows it to be linked to major cities like Islamabad (96.313 miles/155km to the west) and Lahore (92 miles/148km to the east).
+This city is connected through the Grand Trunk Road (National Highway 5) which allows it to be linked to major cities like Islamabad (96.313 miles/155 km to the west) and Lahore (92 miles/148 km to the east).

 A railway station (Lala Musa Junction Station) also serves the city for longer journeys operated by Pakistan Railways with around 20 trains travelling throughout the country.

 Government institutions

 The Punjab Local Government Training Academy is situated in Lalamusa.

 Cultural and leisure sites

 Public parks

 Lala Musa has a number of public parks and nature reserves like Fatima Jinnah park, Haji Asgar park, etc.